 - Ketchup: Be sure to check out my list of Whole30 Approved and Compliant Ketchup

 - Chipotles: I like to use canned chipotles (it’s just easier), but you can also substitute about 1/8 tsp chipotle powder

 How to Make Whole30 Turkey Burgers

 - Add all the ingredients to a large bowl.

 - Mix well, then set in the fridge to chill for about 15 minutes.
 This gives the flour time to absorb the liquid a bit.

 - Form into 6-8 patties, and lay on a lined baking sheet.

-- Drizzle or lightly spray with oil, then bake the turkey burgers, flipping once.
+- Bake the turkey burgers, flipping once.

-- Mix together the chipotles and ketchup.
+- Stir together the chipotles and ketchup.